Prompt caching API

 4. Save the response for future requests

 Once you receive the LLM output, store it with the same namespace and prompt_hash returned by the /chat endpoint.
 This ensures future identical or similar prompts hit the cache.
+This is what turns the flow into an application-layer prompt cache instead of a provider-specific optimization.

 curl https://api.prompt-cache.ai/v1/cache/save \